quaziashfaq/notes/aws.md

 - balance capacity across availability zones
 - dynamic and predictive scaling
 - When you require scalable capacity to maintain service levels in your environment.
 Auto Scaling monitors your applications and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.
+Types:
+- Horizontal Scaling
+- Vertical Scaling

 ### Elastic Load Balancing: Distribute incoming traffic
+#### Notes:
-Automatically distribute incoming application traffic across multiple EC2 instances Increase availability and fault tolerance
+- Automatically distribute incoming application traffic across multiple EC2 instances.
+- Increase availability and fault tolerance.
-Configure health checks
+- Configure health checks.
-Offload encryption and decrytion
+- Offload encryption and decrytion.
 Types:
-    - Classic laod balancer
+    - Classic load balancer
+      For EC2-classic network and layer 4/7
+      It uses TCP, SSL/TLS, HTTP, HTTPS protocol listeners.

     - Application load balancer
+      application management -> layer 7
+      HTTP, HTTPS, and GRPC

     - Gateway load balancers
+      network logging, monitoring with third-party virtual appliances. -> Layer 3/4 layer 3 as a gateway
+      layer 4 as a load balancer.

     - Network load balancer
+      static IP addresses
+      layer 4
+      TCP, UDP, and TLS

-#### Aplication Load Balancer
+#### Aplication Load Balancer (ALB)
-AWS recommends enabling multiple Availability Zones for all load balancers.
-With an Application Load Balancer however, it is a requirement that you enable at least two or more Availability Zones.
-This configuration helps ensure that the load balancer can continue to route traffic.
-If one Availability Zone becomes unavailable or has no healthy targets, the load balancer can route traffic to the healthy targets in another Availability Zone.
+AWS recommends enabling multiple Availability Zones for all load balancers (LB).
+In an ALB, it is a requirement that you enable at least two or more AZs.
+This configuration helps ensure that the LB can continue to route traffic.
+If one AZ becomes unavailable or has no healthy targets, the LB can route traffic to the healthy targets in another AZ.
-### EC2 Auto Scaling
-- Horizontal Scaling
-- Vertical Scaling

 ### AWS Lambda: Run code in response to events
 - Lambda is a serverless compute service that lets you run code without managing servers.
-- charged based on the duration and number of requests
+- charge is based on the duration and number of requests.
 - 1 million free requests each month.
 - Lambda allows you to run a variable and intermittent code without paying for compute time when your code isn't running.